 Our accredited historians are academically qualified to bring historical knowledge, objectivity, and strong research and writing skills to history projects.

-Under the auspices of Professional Historians Australia, state and territory PHAs admit members in accordance with nationally recognised accreditation criteria and standards.
+Under the auspices of Professional Historians Australia, state and territory associations admit members in accordance with nationally recognised accreditation criteria and standards.
 Please click on the following link for further information on why employing a professional historian is vital to the success of your project.

-- to encourage mutual support and co-operation among professional historians; and,
+To encourage mutual support and co-operation among professional historians.

-Delegates from the PHAs administer Professional Historians Australia on an honorary basis.
-See our contact page for the current delegates.
+Delegates from the Professional Historians Associations also administer Professional Historians Australia on an honorary basis.
+Visit our contact page for the details of current delegates.

 We have State and Territory Professional Historian Associations in New South Wales, Queensland, South Australia, Victoria, Tasmania, Western Australia and the Northern Territory.